tal-hason/ArgoCICD-Demo/README.md

 When the destination equal "prod":

-* the build and push job skips builidng a new image.
+* The build and push job skips builidng a new image.
-* the update job get the image tag from the dev depolyment and update the production.
+* The update job get the image tag from the dev depolyment and update the production.
+* All the JObs now runs directly from the latest cloned script so every changes to the job script will be updated on the fly! no need to build new images.

 ## The Hello-world application also build with kustomized layer and is related to the same config